sjfricke/Tango-C-NDK-Tutorial/Section_04_Project/Tutorials/Chapter_10.md

 You Made it!
 If you got here you got through the boring setup and now we can start coding with the Tango API!

 * This file is split into our main Tango usage in the `namespace tango_tutorial {}` while we create an *anonymous namespace* above to keep hold of more general items
-* If you are not up too speed with some of the techincal aspect going on make sure to checkout the [Coding Techincal Stuff Section](../../Section_03_Tango/Tutorials/Chapter_01.md#error-type)
+* If you are not up to speed with some of the technical aspect going on make sure to checkout the [Coding technical Stuff Section](../../Section_03_Tango/Tutorials/Chapter_01.md#error-type)

 ### void Tango_NDK_Tutorial::OnCreate
 * We need to first address what to do when our MainActivity calls the `onCreate` function